ansible-middleware/wildfly/main/_sources/README.md.txt

 ## A note on domain mode

 This collection does not provides any support to use WildFly's domain mode.
 The rationale behind this decision is that this WildFly feature overlaps a lot with Ansible and it's **not recommended** and cumbersome to combine those.
 So, for simplicity sake, this collection focus only on standalone deployment of WildFly JEE servers.

+## Release and Upgrade Notes

+For details on changes between versions, please see [the changelog for this collection](https://github.com/ansible-middleware/wildfly/blob/main/CHANGELOG.rst).

 ## License